jessesadler/quarto-blog/content/page/about.md

 title: About me
 ---

-I'm currently a lecturer at Loyola Marymount University in Los Angeles.
 I am an early modern historian interested in the social and familial basis of politics, religion, and trade.
 I received a Ph.D. in European History from UCLA in 2015 and have taught courses on cultural and intellectual history of early modern Europe and the Atlantic.

 ### Research